 \section{Fish tracking}

 Vision-based multi-target tracking methods are increasingly used in fish behaviour analysis.
 However, fish tracking is challenging because of the small differences between individuals, complex environments, and variations in plankton, shapes, angles, and scales of swimming fish \cite{shreesha2020computer}.
 Fish tracking can be categorized into two-dimensional (2D) and three-dimensional (3D) tracking based on the swimming environment \cite{qian2017feature}.
-2D tracking is used in shallow water containers, where fish swimming appears close to a 2D planar motion and is represented using (x, y) coordinates, but can only analyze a part of the fish behaviour.
+2D tracking is used in shallow water containers, where fish swimming appears close to a 2D planar motion and is represented using (x, y) coordinates.
+Still, it can only analyse a part of the fish's behaviour.
 In contrast, 3D tracking considers depth information and is represented using (x, y, z) coordinates, enabling the analysis of spatial movement in natural environments.

 In addition to vision-based tracking, acoustic techniques such as the Acoustic Tag System (ATS) are also used for fish tracking.
-ATS involves attaching acoustic tags to fish, which emit unique acoustic signals that are detected by hydrophone receivers.
-The position of the tagged fish can be estimated using the time difference of arrival of the acoustic signals at multiple receivers, allowing for 3D tracking of fish movement in natural habitats \cite{wu2020integrated} This section mainly analyzes the relevant literature on fish tracking methods based on visual technology (as shown in Table \ref{tab: tracking}) and acoustic techniques in recent years and provides a systematic summary.
+ATS involves attaching acoustic tags to fish, emitting unique acoustic signals detected by hydrophone receivers.
+The position of the tagged fish can be estimated using the time difference of arrival of the acoustic signals at multiple receivers, allowing for 3D tracking of fish movement in natural habitats \cite{wu2020integrated}.
+This section mainly analyzes the relevant literature on fish tracking methods based on visual technology (as shown in Table \ref{tab: tracking}) and acoustic techniques in recent years and provides a systematic summary.